dodubassman/PiMetarMap/README.md

 ### Weather API

 Currently using [Aviation Weather REST API](https://avwx.rest/).
-But easly adaptable to other services by implementing the [ProviderInterface](https://github.com/dodubassman/PiMetarMap/blob/main/pmm/metar/provider/__init__.py#L6).
+But easily adaptable to other services by implementing the [ProviderInterface](https://github.com/dodubassman/PiMetarMap/blob/main/pmm/metar/provider/__init__.py#L6).

 You'll need to register for free and get an authorisation token if you plan to use AVWX.rest.